SpineEventEngine/SpineEventEngine.github.io/docs/quickstart-java.md

 The production code consists of two parts allocated by sub-directories:
   * `proto` — contains the definition of data structures in Google Protobuf.
-    Definition of a domain model starts from the code in this directory.
+    A domain model definition starts from adding the code to this directory.
-    Then the Protobuf code is compiled to the languages of the project, placing the output into the `generated` directory.
+    Then, the Protobuf code is compiled to the languages of the project.
+    The output of this process is placed into the `generated` directory, with a sub-directory for each language.
 This example uses only Java.

   * `java` — this directory contains the model behavior and other server- and client-side code.
     A real project would have these parts in separate modules or projects.
 We put it all